joannesong/AC-Android/lessons/debugging/README.md

-- title: Debugging Workshop
+# Debugging Workshop
-- tags: android, debugging, stack traces, logcat

-# Objectives
+## Objectives
-- Master interpreting a stack trace.
+- Master interpreting a stack trace
-- Practice using Android Studio's debugger to set breakpoints in a program and examine the object tree of a variable.
+- Practice using Android Studio's debugger to set breakpoints in a program and examine the object tree of a variable

-# Resources
+## Resources
 - [Debug Your App](https://developer.android.com/studio/debug/index.html)
 - [Codepath: Debugging and Profiling Apps](https://guides.codepath.com/android/Debugging-and-Profiling-Apps)

 # Lecture

+## Warmup - DO THIS FIRST

+While wearing headphones, or using the closed-caption button on youtube, watch this [brief video](https://www.youtube.com/watch?v=RCM2ee200n8), and answer these questions in your own words:
+* What is a break point?
+* How can we "watch" variables?
+* What does it mean to step through code?
+* How can we set a condition for a breakpoint?

+## What is Debugging?

+Debugging is the process of finding and resolving defects or problems within the program that prevent correct operation of computer software or a system.

+There are many ways to "debug" an app:
+* Look through every single line of code to identify errors prior to compilation, and hope for the best
+* Create and run tests to ensure that our code is working effectively
+* Identify common exceptions in the Stack Trace
+* Utilize "Debugging tools" to "step" through code

 ### Interpreting a stack trace